arwes/arwes/guidelines/animation-and-sounds.md

 In a system, once it is assembled and shown, it can run randomly subtle passive animations on its nodes regularly with very optional sounds.

-Lines in a rectangular container can glow momentary once in a while in a system.
+Lines in a rectangular container can glow momentary in a system.
 A background can be animated the whole time with subtle changes, and low dim music can be played in the duration of the system.

-But these animations shouldn't be intrusive.
-User shouldn't be distracted from primary content.
+But these animations should not be intrusive.
+User should not be distracted from primary content.

 ## Interactions

-When a user interacts with nodes in the system, the nodes can affect themselves, such as a toggle (changing from on to off and vice-versa), or they can affect a sub-system, such as expanding information on hover or transitioning to another system.
+When an external factor interacts with nodes in the system (such as user mouse or keyboard, or real time notification), the nodes can affect themselves, such as a toggle (changing from on to off and vice-versa), or they can affect a sub-system, such as expanding information on hover or transitioning to another system.

 For subtle interactions, like hovering a node or typing a key, subtle animations and sounds can be played.
-These shouldn't bring too much attention.
+These should not bring too much attention.

 For decisive interactions, like selecting an option or typing enter, more concise animations and sounds can be played.
 These should bring attention.